About Cloud Nine Doodles

 Our Dogs

+At Cloud Nine Doodles, our doodles are part of the family.
 We do not cut corners, and we never breed our dogs before they have been fully health tested (physically and genetically).

 We pride ourselves with exceptional care in raising our puppies, in our home, with years of experience behind our methods.
 Take a look at our Supplemental Health Warranty and Puppy Care Information Sheet for an idea of what we do.
-This gives you a better understanding of the approach we take to breeding at Cloud Nine Doodles.
+Check out our FAQ below for more information.
+There is a good reason why we are Seattle, Whatcom County, and Vancouver, BC’s choice for Doodles.

 Most frequently asked questions about what we do and why we do it.